Farzia-esha/Farzia-esha/README.md

 ## 🧑‍💻 About Me
 I'm a passionate **Computer Science student** diving deep into the world of **web development**.
-I enjoy building modern, clean, and responsive user interfaces, and I'm currently enhancing my skills in the **MERN Stack**.
+I enjoy creating modern, clean, and responsive user interfaces, and currently enhancing my skills in the **MERN Stack**.

-I love transforming ideas into interactive web experiences and continuously learning new technologies to improve my craft.
+I work with **React, MongoDB, Node.js, Firebase, and TailwindCSS**, and I love turning ideas into smooth, interactive web experiences.

+- Interests: **Frontend Development, MERN Stack, UI/UX Design, Problem Solving**
-- 📫 How to reach me **farziakhandokar24@gmail.com**
+- 📫 Get in touch: **farziakhandokar24@gmail.com**

 ---